Bungalow Home Renovation Part 2

 Framing is Underway!

-This week, we are on site with my contractors to review specific details about spacial planning and all the custom cabinetry.
+This week, we are on-site with my contractors to review specific details about spatial planning and all the custom cabinetry.

 If you follow along with my Podcast for Designers, TNT: The Naked Truth, you may have heard my interview with two of my fabulous trades, Walter and Shane.